Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed May 2019

-Learn from two accomplished city planners how to create cities more resilient to the effect of climate change and diminishing natural resources, and how to create affordable strategies for improving access to healthy living activities and environments.
+Understand how zoning reform can reshape cities as Paul Mogush and Heather Worthington – two accomplished city planners – discuss work with the City of Minneapolis to create cities more resilient to the effect of climate change and diminishing natural resources, and to create affordable strategies for improving access to healthy living activities.

 Presenter: